Chobe NP

 I visited in the winter and was blown away by the beauty of the region.
 It was cold, especially in the mornings and evenings, but the spectacular wildlife sightings – and the warm blankets – more than compensated for the chill factor.
 I stayed on the Zambezi Queen, a safari cruise boat and made various excursions to the park by boat and jeep.
 After my first day at the park, I knew it for sure… I was spellbound by the stunning natural beauty and tranquility of the park.

-Chobe National Park in photos
+Wildlife at Chobe National Park

 There are two main gateways into Chobe, both in the northern section of the park: Kasane, in Botswana, and Livingstone in Zambia, both of which have international airports.
-The northern section of the park is especially popular due to its proximity to other attractions such as the Victoria Falls in Zambia/Zimbabwe, the Caprivi Strip in Nambia and the Okavango delta in Botswana.
+The northern section of the park is especially popular due to its proximity to other attractions such as the Victoria Falls in Zambia/Zimbabwe, the Caprivi Strip in Nambia and the Okavango Delta in Botswana.

 Note: a big thank you goes to the staff of the Zambezi Queen for your wonderful hospitality.
 All views expressed above are, as always, mine.